robinborth/fda_solution_extractor/README.md

 # FDA Solution Extractor

-The project to extract the solution pdfs from the video.
+The project to extract a pdf from the solution videos.

 ## Installation